Mexico Strengthening Entrepreneurship in Productive Forest Landscapes Project

 Country Context

-- Drivers of deforestation and forest degradation vary widely across the country.
-Land-use changes in Mexico are a response to regional, national, or international market pressures for the extraction of timber products, mining, converting forests to agricultural production areas, tourism, urban and industrial developments, and infrastructure projects (e.g., dams, roads, and highways).
+Land-use change in Mexico is a response to regional, national, and international market pressures for the extraction of timber products, mining, agriculture, tourism, urban and industrial development, and infrastructure projects (such as dams, roads, and highways).
+In the ISFL program area, key drivers of deforestation are agricultural expansion and livestock production, specifically cattle farming.

 Agriculture and livestock production (cattle)

-- Mexico has instituted a series of forest incentive programs, for example, the Payment for Environmental Services Program (supported by the World Bank), which, since 2003, has spearheaded the application of economic instruments for forest conservation and the promotion of sustainable forest management practices.
+- Mexico has instituted a series of incentive programs, including the Payment for Environmental Services Program supported by the World Bank.
+Since 2003, it has spearheaded the application of economic instruments for forest conservation and the promotion of sustainable forest management practices.

 Program Results